The Strútsfoss Hike, East Iceland

 Part of the trail actually appears to be an old dirt road rather than a hiking trail.
 Probably used by farmers to access the nearby fields.
 However, as you hike further into the canyon the trail will become a proper hiking trail.

-I spent a good two hours at this location just enjoying it taking photos and generally the silence and tranquility this location has to offer, and haven’t seen a single soul each time I’ve visited.
+I always spend one or two hours at this location just enjoying it, taking photos in the the silence and tranquility this location has to offer.
+Amazingly, haven’t seen a single soul each time I’ve visited.
 Definitely, I’d recommend taking your time to enjoy this location before hitting the road again.

 One last note, there appears to be an unmarked trail that circles up above the waterfall and across the Strútsgil river, in a loop that allows you to see both sides of the waterfall.
 I had the intention to do it the second time I visited this location, but there was such a thick fog that it was pointless to even try.
 A good excuse to be back another time I guess :)!